Virginia Plumbing Exams

 Who Grants a License: The plumbing trade is regulated by the Virginia Department of Professional and Occupational Regulation.

 Procedures for Getting a License: A candidate for a journeyman or master plumbing license must take and pass two exams, one covering regulatory matters and the other covering trade knowledge.
-Detailed information about the test is provided in a Candidate Information Bulletin.
+Detailed information about the different tests is available in the Candidate Information Bulletin.

-How to Apply for the Test: The application to take the test can be found online at Application and the application should be mailed to:
+How to Apply for the Test: The application to take the test can be found online at PSI.

 Test Content: The Regulatory part of the exam consists of 10 questions and the candidate is given 30 minutes to complete the test.
 A score of 70% is needed to pass.
 The technical part of the exam consists of 70 questions and the candidate is given 3 hours to complete the test.
 A score of 70% is needed to pass.
 The technical exam will have the following content and number of questions: